giomusyaffa/Python/NYCpayroll.md

 What it shows:
 - How NYC payroll changes over time
-- Great for public finance analysis
+- Room for improvement for the next fiscal year

 <img width="537" height="776" alt="image" src="https://github.com/user-attachments/assets/d15dc622-797a-44b7-a022-98e385bfb315" />